darzhz/darshboard/README.md

 ## ✨ Features

 - 🛠 Drag-and-drop, resizable widgets using React Grid Layout
-- ⚙️ Server-side rendered with Next.js
+- ⚙️ JWT Token based Auth
 - 💾 Persistent layouts stored using Drizzle ORM
 - 🔌 Easy to extend with new widgets
 - 🎨 Tailwind CSS for rapid UI customization